 Think of carbohydrate as your go-fast fuel and fat as a long-lasting slow fuel.

-During your long runs, you'll be burning calories at a ratio of 65% carbohydrate to 35% fat.
+On your long runs, you'll be burning calories at a ratio of 65% carbohydrate to 35% fat.
 We all have enough stored fat that we don't need to consume anymore during exercise.

 You can consume any kind of carbohydrate during your long workouts.
 Energy gels, sugary drinks or whatever you like.
 These things aren't normally good for you, but during endurance exercise they are what your body needs.